Damian Janikowski: Mixed martial arts career

 In 2017, Janikowski opted to try his hand at mixed martial arts and signed with the Konfrontacja Sztuk Walki organization.
-He made his debut at KSW 39 on May 27, 2017.
+He made his debut at KSW 39 on 27 May 2017.
 He faced Julio Gallegos and won the fight via TKO due to knees and punches in the first round.

-Janikowski faced Szymon Kołecki at KSW 52 on December 7, 2019.
+Janikowski faced Szymon Kołecki at KSW 52 on 7 December 2019.
 He lost the fight via a second round knockout.

 Damian faced Andreas Gustafsson at KSW 55: Askham vs. Khalidov 2.
 He won the fight via split decision.

-Janikowski faced Jason Radcliffe at KSW 59 on March 20, 2021.
+Janikowski faced Jason Radcliffe at KSW 59 on 20 March 2021.
 He won the bout via TKO in the second round.

-Janikowski faced ex-UFC fighter Paweł Pawlak in his KSW debut on September 4, 2021 at KSW 63: Soldić vs. Kincl.
+Janikowski faced ex-UFC fighter Paweł Pawlak in his KSW debut on 4 September 2021 at KSW 63: Soldić vs. Kincl.
 He lost the bout via unanimous decision.

-Janikowski faced Tomasz Jakubiec on March 19, 2022 at KSW 68: Parnasse vs. Rutkowski.
+Janikowski faced Tomasz Jakubiec on 19 March 2022 at KSW 68: Parnasse vs. Rutkowski.
 He won the bout in the first round, knocking Jakubiec unconscious.

-Janikowski faced Tom Breese on September 10, 2022 at KSW 74, controversially losing via guillotine choke in the second round, with the bout being stopped after the ref thought that Janikowski tapped when he said he didn't.
+Janikowski faced Tom Breese on 10 September 2022 at KSW 74, controversially losing via guillotine choke in the second round, with the bout being stopped after the ref thought that Janikowski tapped when he said he didn't.

+Janikowski faced Cezary Kęsik on 15 July 2023, at KSW 84: De Fries vs. Bajor.
+He won the bout via unanimous decision.

+Janikowski faced Tomasz Romanowski on 16 December 2023 at KSW 89: Bartosiński vs. Parnasse, winning the bout via unanimous decision.

+On 20 July 2024, in the main event of KSW 96: Pawlak vs. Janikowski 2, he had a rematch with Paweł Pawlak, with the KSW Middleweight Championship at stake.
+He again lost to his rival by unanimous decision on the scorecards.